Skip to Main Content

 The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

-Jacob Hanna practices general corporate and securities law.
-He represents private and public companies in a range of industries, as well as investors and underwriters.
-His practice includes entity formation and organization, governance matters, venture capital and other private financings, capital markets transactions, SEC reporting and compliance, and mergers and acquisitions.
+Melissa H. Boyd’s practice focuses on general corporate and securities law.
+She represents both private and public companies in a range of industries, as well as investors.
+Her practice includes entity formation, organization and governance matters, venture capital, and other private financings and public offerings.
+Prior to beginning her general corporate practice, Melissa advised creditors, trustees, and debtors as a member of Cooley’s business restructuring and reorganization group.

 Describe your practice area and what it entails.